GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-java.md

     **ENV**: `DD_PROFILING_ENABLED`

-    Enable Profiling control, after enabling, the Profiling information during the Java application runtime will also be collected and reported to Datakit.
+    Enable Profiling control, after enabling, the Profiling information during the Java application runtime will also be collected and reported to DataKit.

 ## More {#more-reading}